a11y-reviews/a11y.reviews/index.md

 ### SurveyGizmo

+22 January 2019.
 Took a [U of Colorado survey](https://www.surveygizmo.com/s3/4724778/Universal-Design-Accessibility-Topics-in-College-Curriculum) using JAWS with Internet Explorer 11.

 #### Suggestion